-Attigo, CampusLogic, Inceptia, College Ave, ELM Resources, FATV and ProEd.
+Attigo, CampusLogic, Inceptia, AccessLex, ELM Resources, FATV and ProEd.
 Thank you to all of our advertisers.

 "For decades, the federal Pell Grant program has provided much-needed financial assistance to students around the country who struggle to pay for a college education.
 Each year nearly eight million students -- the majority of whom come from extremely low-income backgrounds -- benefit from those funds.
 Yet the program is again under attack in federal spending proposals," NASFAA's Megan Coval writes in an opinion piece for Inside Higher Ed.

 Institutions impacted by Hurricanes Harvey and Irma can request an extension of the October 1 gainful employment reporting deadline through their school participation team, according to a stakeholder call held by Federal Student Aid (FSA) on Friday.
 Visit the Department of Education's (ED) Hurricane Help page for links to federal resources, the latest information from FEMA and the Department of Homeland Security, and other information for those impacted by the storms.